dreikanter/ruby-bookmarks/README.md

 - [Multitenancy with Rails](http://leanpub.com/multi-tenancy-rails) by *Ryan Bigg*
 - [Ruby Science](https://thoughtbot.gumroad.com/l/ruby-science) by *thoughtbot*
 - [Rebuilding Rails](https://rebuilding-rails.com/) by *Noah Gibbs*
+- ★ [Sustainable Web Development with Ruby on Rails](https://sustainable-rails.com/) by *David Bryant Copeland* — Learn to build Rails applications that can be maintained for years without accruing technical debt.
+Updated for Rails 8 and Ruby 3.4 with over 450 pages of production-tested techniques.
 - [The Complete Guide to Rails Performance](https://www.railsspeed.com/) by *Nate Berkopec*

 ### Testing